-- The last two or three HM Revenue & Customs’ forms SA302 and corresponding Tax Year Overviews
+- the last two or three HMRC forms SA302 and corresponding Tax Year Overviews

 For sole traders, the banks will look at what profits the business makes and in the case of partners, their share of the profits.

-For directors of limited companies, the banks will either be looking at the salary they take from the company and the company’s profits, or they will look at the salary and the dividends they receive.
+For directors of limited companies, the banks will either be looking at a combination of the salary they take from the company, the company’s profits and the dividends they receive.

-To give sole traders, partners and directors the best possible chance of successfully applying for a mortgage, we summarise the actions they need to take to get their house in order:
+To give sole traders, partners and directors the best possible chance of successfully applying for a mortgage, we summarise the actions they need to take in preparation:

 A healthy business

-Nevertheless, a lender will want to see a profitable business for the period for which they have requested evidence.
-They will be looking for a business that has steady or growing profits; not profits that are dramatically fluctuating from year-to-year.
+A lender will normally want to see a profitable business for the period for which they have requested evidence.
+They will be looking for a business that has steady or growing profits; not profits that are dramatically fluctuating from year-to-year or falling.

-Banks may also look at the balance sheet in the business’ accounts.
-If assets exceed liabilities, this can be a tell-tale sign of a business that is in a strong, healthy position.
+Banks may also look at the balance sheet of the business.
+Where assets exceed liabilities, this will indicate a stronger, and more healthy position.

 Tax bill versus mortgage

-Unless you’re trying to sell your business, we tend to drive down profits to minimise our tax liability.
-However, just be wary the impact this strategy can have if you want to get a mortgage.
+Unless you’re trying to sell your business, figures will normally be presented in a way to minimise tax liabilities.
+However, just be wary the impact this strategy can have if you are planning to apply for a mortgage.